Table of Contents

 Will wonders never cease?

-Why are Anime eyes that important?
+Why are Anime eyes so distinctive?

 You can argue it’s really in the eyes that Anime differentiates itself from typical, more ‘Westernised’ cartoons.

 That distinctive box-like shape which somehow manages to be expressive.
 It’s iconic, in its own way.